 I created salsa-calendar.com.
-A website which shows all salsa events around you or location you are interested in.
-With a clean design, simple, mobile friendly, all perfect.
+A website that shows all salsa events around you or location you are interested in.
+With a clean design, simple, mobile-friendly, all perfect.

-The most important part was automation.
-People are not good at filling forms and almost everyone is using Facebook for promoting events.
+The most crucial part was automation.
+People are not good at filling forms, and almost everyone is using Facebook for promoting events.
 So, the first feature was to use the Facebook API to get data about public events.

-I had even more ideas about how to make calendar very useful for salsa travelers.
+I had even more ideas about how to make the calendar very useful for salsa travelers.
 But without data, it’s useless… So I was thinking what to do so salsa calendar can be full again.
-(Go check for example Prague in the first quarter of 2018.)
+(Check for example Prague in the first quarter of 2018.)

 What do you think?